tsy24/tp/docs/UserGuide.md

   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `viewElderly`, `viewTasks`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `viewTasks 123`, it will be interpreted as `viewTasks`.

 </div>